gopheracademy/gopheracademy-web/content/advent-2018/postmortem-debugging-delve.md

 ----

 And that’s our story.
-Using the described technique we’ve managed to find the root-cause the problem.
+Using the described technique we’ve managed to find the root cause of the problem.
 The original piece of code was written many years ago.
 Nobody even looked at it and never thought it might bring such issues.

 As you just saw not everything is yet ideal with the tooling.
 But the tooling exists and becomes better over time.
 I hope, I’ve encouraged you to give it a try.
 And I’m very interested to hear about other ways to work around a similar scenario.